 How is SLAB delivering its Corporate Parenting duties?

-We have published a Corporate Parenting Plan for 2016-2018 which sets out how we will meet our duties.
+We have published a report on the implementation of the 2016-18 plan which also outlines our plan for 2018-2021.
 We will carefully consider which of our delivery functions engages the Corporate Parenting duties and develop actions as appropriate for the functions that are within scope.

 Please contact Stuart Drummond on 0131 240 2041 or email@example.com